Biosceptre has established a strong pipeline for oncology immunotherapy against nfP2X7 spanning a range of therapeutic modalities.

 Biosceptre Pipeline of Therapeutics targeting nfP2X7.

-The most advanced of Biosceptre’s development programmes is our peptide vaccine BIL06v, a therapeutic anti-cancer vaccine which is currently recruiting a Phase Ib/2a clinical trial.
+The most advanced of Biosceptre’s development programmes is our peptide vaccine BIL06v, a therapeutic anti-cancer vaccine which is currently recruiting A Phase 1 trial which includes a number of secondary and exploratory endpoints more typical of a Phase 1b/2a trial.

 Biosceptre’s also has a rich suite of antibody candidates in preclinical optimisation and discovery stage including BIL03s, a human domain antibody for systemic administration to treat a variety of tumours which is approved to enter a Phase I clinical trial.